diezcami/hkust-isp-notes/Lecture Notes/lec-01.md

 ## Web 2.0
 * **Dot Com Crash**
  * Interesting companies (eg. Google, Amazon) emerged after the crash
-* We are in an era with a lot of available services that allows users to collaborate and share information
+* We are in an era with a lot of available services that allows users to collaborate and share information.
-* Web 1.0 was targeted towards researchers and people who wanted to display their information, while Web 2.0 is targeted towards the general public sharing what they find interesting (eg. Cute Cat Theory)
+* Web 1.0 was targeted towards researchers and people who wanted to display their information, while Web 2.0 is targeted towards the general public sharing what they find interesting (eg. Cute Cat Theory).
+* **Synonyms**
+  * The Participatory Web
+  * The Amateurization of the Web
+  * The Social Web
+* **Foundation Attributes**
+  * User Contributed Value
+  * The Long Tail
+  * Network Effect
+* **Principles (Adaptive Path)**
+  * Remixability - Experiences are created and tailored to user needs (eg. Google Maps)
+    * OpenRice only showed restaurants before, now they also provide locations via Google Maps
+  * Co-creation - Users participate in the creation and delivery of a service (eg. Wikipedia)
+  * Emergent Systems - Cumulative actions at the lowest levels of the system drive the form and value of the overall system (eg. Wikipedia)
+    * Users define behaviour of the service (Bottom-up System)
+  * Decentralization - Users experience services on their terms, and not those of a centralized authority